sbirch/TUSK/README.md

-See the [CPS data dictionary 2003-2012](http://www.bls.gov/tus/atuscpscodebk0312.pdf) and [ATUS interview data dictionary 2003-2012](http://www.bls.gov/tus/atusintcodebk0312.pdf) as an example of what this data represents.
+See the [CPS data dictionary 2003-2012](http://www.bls.gov/tus/atuscpscodebk0312.pdf) and [ATUS interview data dictionary 2003-2012](http://www.bls.gov/tus/atusintcodebk0312.pdf) as examples of what this data represents.